ABelov91/RaCheTheR/README.md

 If direct experimental data are available, they are plotted in 1/T-lg K coordinates along with the proposed approximation (solid line).

 Error bars in all plots correspond to 1 standard deviation.

+The two-particle reaction rates are in cm3/(mol s) and three-partilce ones are in cm6/(mol2 s), the temperature is in eV.

 2)